ikluft/prefvote/doc/PrefVote_CEF_input.md

 The default value is false.
 Specifying a weight (with the "^" operator) when the "Weight Allowed" parameter is not set is considered by PrefVote to be an error and results in rejection of any such ballot line as invalid.

+### Non-standard parameters

+Handling of non-standard parameter names is not defined by the CEF standard.
+For orderly degradation of service among varying versions of software, PrefVote takes no action when a non-standard parameter name is used.
+The effect is that all parameters are stored, but software only reads and acts on standard names from the spec.

 ## CEF vote lines: syntax diagrams and ABNF definitions

 Following the parameters are vote lines.
 No more parameters are allowed after the first vote line.